 Fort Ticonderoga holds one of North America's premier collections of 18th-century military material culture.
 The exhibits contain thousands of objects and tell thousands of stories, narrating the history of Fort Ticonderoga from the military culture of the 18th century to the reconstruction of the fort in the 20th century.

-South Barracks: Fully restored in 1931, the South Barracks has been the museum's primary exhibition space.
+Soldiers' Barracks: Fully restored in 1931, the South Barracks has been the museum's primary exhibition space.
 The building encompasses three stories and nearly 10,000 square feet of gallery space covering topics from prehistory to the 20th century.
 Highlights include:

 Beyond Bullets and Blades: A unique opportunity to go beyond the exhibition case to examine and handle original 18th-century weapons with the supervision and knowledge of Fort Ticonderoga’s expert staff.
 For more information visit: Behind the Scenes and Special Tours